Live Earth: Live performances

 Many of the cities featured live entertainment following the 6K run/walk.
 Artists include Melissa Etheridge in Los Angeles with The Roots; special guest John Legend in Brooklyn's Prospect Park; Rob Thomas in Atlanta; Collective Soul with special guest Sam Moore in Chicago; Kany García in Mexico City; Kevin Johansen and The Nada in Buenos Aires; and Slank in Bali.

 Cancellations and protests

 Demonstrations against the run had been planned by the International Campaign for Justice in Bhopal.

 The Dow sponsorship of the Run For Water was protested by organizations representing the victims of the Bhopal tragedy, supported by Amnesty International.
 Planned events were also cancelled in Milan.

 In New Delhi, the event was protested by a group of activists who disguised their involvement by creating a fictitious front organization, the Hindustan Sea Turtle Alliance, to register their event with Live Earth.

 Beneficiaries

-All donations raised by the Dow Live Earth Run for Water will be disseminated to fund sustainable and scalable water programs.
-A growing global network of NGO partners including Global Water Challenge, A Child's Right, Akvo, Fondo Para La Paz, Indonesia Water Partnership, Lien Aid, Pump Aid, Wildlands Conservation Trust, and many others.
+Concert organizers solicited full proposals from a broad network of NGO partners including Global Water Challenge, A Child's Right, Akvo, Fondo Para La Paz, Indonesia Water Partnership, Lien Aid, Pump Aid, Wildlands Conservation Trust, and many others.
+However, very little money was raised (approximately $50,000).
+Most of the Dow sponsorship was spent on for-profits doing marketing, public relations, and event management (e.g., Ignition, Golin Harris, Active.com).
+The remaining proceeds from the Dow Live Earth Run for Water were disseminated primarily to the Global Water Challenge.